RitshuCrispin/RitshuCrispin/README.md

 #### 😊 About me:

+- 👩💻 I am a systems engineer with experience as an analyst in the management of IT projects.
 - 🔬👩🏽‍💻 Passionate about technology and exploring new knowledge in the world of data.
 - 📊📉 Recently specialized in Data Science with advanced skills in data analysis, machine learning, and data visualization.
 - 📈🔝 Enthusiastic about applying technical expertise in Python for problem-solving and data-driven decision-making.